sephie11/livedrop--JosephinaSakr-/docs/prompting/knowledge-base.md

 ---

-## Document 15: Promotional Codes & Discounts
+## Document 15: Promotional Codes and Discounts

 Promotions include **public codes**, **targeted offers** (email/app), **single-use codes**, and automatic **cart discounts**.
 Rules can require a **minimum cart value**, specific categories, or first-time buyers.
 Some codes stack; others are **non-stackable**.
 Eligibility and expiration are shown at checkout; expired or ineligible codes display clear messages.